botify-labs/numpypy/README.txt

 once to initialize the cffi cached shared objects as `root`

-For now, NumPyPy only works with Python 2
+For now, NumPyPy only works with Python 2, and is not complete.
+You may get warnings or NotImplemented errors.
+Please let us know if you get crashes or wrong results.

 ----------------------------------------